MicrosoftDocs/architecture-center/docs/networking/architecture/azure-dns-private-resolver-content.md

   | Outbound endpoint subnet | 10.0.0.16/28 |
   | Outbound endpoint IP address | 10.0.0.19 |

-  - The DNS virtual network (10.0.0.0/24) is linked to the private DNS zones for Blob Storage and the API service.
+  - The shared service virtual network (10.0.0.0/24) is linked to the private DNS zones for Blob Storage and the API service.

 - Spoke networks.